JasonDai1219/Predictive_model/README.md

 2. Group Y : recipes on the website published after and in 2012.

 3. Evaluation metric : `Precision`.
-The reason to use `precision` here is that we would like to see low `precision` metric in this predictive model as the `false positive` would imply that the user making the recipe should actually spend energy on making other recipes.
+The reason to use `Precision` here is that we would like to see low `precision` metric in this predictive model as the `false positive` would imply that the user making the recipe should actually spend energy on making other recipes.

 4. Null Hypothesis : Our model is fair.
 Its precision on recipes published prior to 2012 and recipes published in or after 2012 are roughly the same, and any differences are due to random chance.